RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 at once for the PlayStation to handle if a polygon was obscured by something like a fern or a bush the game engine was smart enough to ignore that polygon entirely.

-So if the developers ever had too many polygons on the screen they could actually just add in a bush to fix the problem[^1]!
+So if the developers ever had too many polygons on the screen they could actually just add in a bush to fix the problem [^1]!

-The PlayStation could not handle showing many enemies on the screen at one time as they were composed of too many polygons so lots of woompa fruit was added as they are in fact 2d sprites so many ofvthese could be rendered at once to make the levels a bit more interesting.
+The PlayStation could not handle showing many enemies on the screen at one time as they were composed of too many polygons so lots of woompa fruit was added as they are in fact 2d sprites so many of these could be rendered at once to make the levels a bit more interesting.

 The Crates were also relatively low in terms of polygon count (6 if you only render what is facing the camera) so many could be added to make the levels feel more fleshed out.

-## Secret Code from Sony?
-Crash Bandicoot was a technical marvel boasting visuals so impressive that Naughty Dog were accused of being given secret libraries of code from Sony to make their game perform better than others!

-However this was not true, Naughty Dog would often break Sony's reccomended development process by not using their provided libraries and instead program their own bespoke more efficient libraries to push the hardware to its limits.

-## Animation
-The characters were also animated differently to most games, rather than giving a character bones and moving them around Naughty Dog's animators instead moved individual vertices around to create Crashes exaggerated expressions.

-This was in an era where bone animations in games were primitive and characters were low poly, so this made Crash stand out from the crowd as an emotive cartoon character.
-Naughty Dog would use its technique to even greater effect later on in Jak and Daxter [^1].

 ## Use of Fixed Camera Optimisations
 The in-game camera moves on a fixed path through each level so a lot of things could be pre calculated before putting the game on the disc.